The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-We travel from London Gatwick to Oporto in northern Portugal with TAP - Air Portugal.
-The transfer from Oporto Airport to Vila Praia de Ancora will be by coach and will take approximately 1.15 hours.
+We travel from London to Oporto in northern Portugal.
+The transfer from Oporto Airport to Vila Praia de Ancora will be by coach and will take approximately 1 hour and 15 minutes.
+We transfer between Vila Praia de Ancora and Castro Laboreiro by coach and this will take approximately 2 hours.
+We will walk between Castro Laboreiro and Peneda, with our luggage transferred separately.

 Booking Your Own Travel Arrangements?